Ridwan05/Scalable-Secure-WebApp-Architecture/Readme.md

 # Scalable and Secure Web Application Architecture with Terraform
-## In this project, I used terraform to provisioned AWS infastructures for a Scalable and Secure Web Application.
-The infrastuctures include:
+## In this project, I used terraform to provisioned AWS infrastructures for a Scalable and Secure Web Application.
+The infrastructures include:
 - Network (VPC, internet-gatway, NAT-gatway, route-table and Subnets)
 - EC2 intances in autoscaling Group
 - Load Balancer